Biodiesel 201: Beyond the Basics

 Sure, biodiesel reduces emissions compared with petroleum diesel, but how does it stack up against other fuels?

 You often hear about biodiesel reducing greenhouse gas (GHG) emissions by a certain percentage.
 But we ran some calculations that show the other side of that story.
-Here’s how much higher various fuels increase GHG compared to REG B1001:
+Here’s how much higher various fuels increase GHG compared to Chevron Renewable Energy Group B1001:

 - 580% with petroleum diesel